St. Vincent (film)

-St. Vincent is a 2014 American comedy-drama film written, directed, and co-produced by Theodore Melfi.
-The film stars Bill Murray as the title character and features Melissa McCarthy, Jaeden Lieberher, Naomi Watts, Chris O'Dowd, and Terrence Howard.
+St. Vincent is a 2014 American comedy drama film written, directed, and co-produced by Theodore Melfi.
+The film stars Bill Murray as the title character and it features Melissa McCarthy, Naomi Watts, Chris O'Dowd, Terrence Howard, and Jaeden Lieberher in his film debut.

 The film had its premiere at the 2014 Toronto International Film Festival where it was voted second runner-up for the People's Choice Award.
 It received a limited theatrical release on October 10, 2014, and expanded to a wide release on October 24.
 The same day, it was released on Netflix in France.
 The film was a moderate commercial success, grossing $54.8 million against its $13.5 million budget, and received positive reviews from critics.

 Plot

-Vincent MacKenna is a retired, grumpy, alcoholic Vietnam War veteran living in Sheepshead Bay, who smokes and gambles regularly.
+Vincent MacKenna is a retired, melancholic Vietnam War veteran living in Sheepshead Bay, who smokes, gambles and has a drinking problem.
 His wife, Sandy, has Alzheimer's and no longer recognizes him, but he poses as a doctor to visit her and does her laundry.
 Vincent's only close friends are his cat Felix and a pregnant Russian sex worker named Daka.
-Despite his aggression toward strangers, Vincent has acquaintances who admire and care about him.
+Despite his rough persona, Vincent has acquaintances who admire and care about him.